techidaily/site-games-able/source/_posts/1719167112863-explore-gaming-with-chatgpt-the-top-6-titles.md

  Now, this is a cool idea of how a custom GPT can span multiple types of input to create a custom game with a unique storyline.

  When you first boot Console GPT, you meet the message "BOOT UP AND INSERT GAME."
 But you don't have a game cartridge to boot yet.
-Instead, you have to head to the[Console GPT Glif page](https://glif.app/@fab1an/glifs/clotu9ul2002vl90fh6cmpjw0) , which is a custom AI art tool that will create your "cartridge."
+Instead, you have to head to the [Console GPT Glif page](https://glif.app/@fab1an/glifs/clotu9ul2002vl90fh6cmpjw0) , which is a custom AI art tool that will create your "cartridge."

 ![cyber syndicate cartridge ai image](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/cyber-syndicate-cartridge-ai-image.jpg)